GPIG-B/Prototype/README.md

 Please run `make` before each commit for type checking and linting.

 For that, you need mypy and flake8 (`pip install mypy flake8 && mypy --install-types`).
+Additionally, install the requirements specified in each of the subsystems (./\*/requirements.txt).

 To run the simulation inside docker containers, install docker and docker-compose and run `docker-compose up --build`.